All about fishing for bass in each state.

 World record: 9 pounds, 8 ounces

-Spotted bass are often called Kentucky bass, Kentucky spotted bass, Alabama spotted bass and Kentucky spots.
+Spots are often called Kentucky, Kentucky spotted, Alabama spotted and Kentucky spots.
 They have a smaller mouth than the largemouth, so use lure sizes similar to smallmouth tackle.
 They feed on smaller fish as well as insects, crustaceans, frogs and worms.

 Found primarily in the warm waters of FL, GA and AL. They populate lakes, rivers and streams.
 Ideal water temperature: 65° to 72°